RaminFP/django_rails/README.md

 Standards-based (runs on top of HTTP), and <br />
 Can easily be used in the presence of firewalls. <br />

+### What is Rest : <br />

+REST stands for Representational State Transfer.
+(It is sometimes spelled "ReST".)
+It relies on a stateless, client-server, cacheable communications protocol -- and in virtually all cases, the HTTP protocol is used.

+REST is an architecture style for designing networked applications.
+The idea is that, rather than using complex mechanisms such as CORBA, RPC or SOAP to connect between machines, simple HTTP is used to make calls between machines.

 ## Setup (Django and Rails)